IBM/kar/docs/kar-deployments.md

-For its in-cluster configurations, the KAR runtime system is deployed in the `kar-system` namespace and includes a mutating webhook whose job is to inject a "sidecar" container containing the `kar` executable into every Pod that is annotated with `kar.ibm.com/app`.
-This machinery enables existing Helm charts and Kubernetes YAML to be adapted for KAR with minimal changes.
+For its in-cluster configurations, the KAR runtime system is deployed in the `kar-system` namespace and includes a mutating webhook whose job is to inject additional configuration information to enable application Pods to be joined to the KAR application mesh.
+Application Pods that should be mutated are indicated by annotating them with `kar.ibm.com/app`.
+We support two modes of operation.
+In the recommended mode, the application container already contains the `kar` executable and the webhook only needs to inject volume mounts and environment variables to configure it.
+If the container does not contain the `kar` executable then the webhook can inject and configure an additional "sidecar" container containing the `kar` executable.
+This sidecar mode enables unmodified containers to be joined to a KAR application mesh, but is less resilient to failures due to incomplete support by Kubernetes for sidecar container lifecycle operations.
 The mutating webhook process the following annotations:
    + kar.ibm.com/app - sets the `-app` argument of `kar run`
    + kar.ibm.com/actors: sets the `-actors` argument of `kar run`
    + kar.ibm.com/service: sets the `-service` argument of `kar run`